For your safety, it is very important to make sure that any complementary therapist you see has the necessary training and qualifications.

 - Contact the CNHC, HPC or relevant professional organisation

 - Ask for a list of therapists in your area

 - Ask the organisation what level of qualification and training therapists must have before they can register

-- Check that the organisation has a code of practice and ethics, and disciplinary and complaints procedures
+- Check that the organisation has a code of practice and ethics

 - Make sure that the therapist you find keeps to these codes and procedures

 Questions to ask a therapist